JasonOS03/MusicVisuals/README.md

 For my visual, I wanted to make something that would grow and make new shapes and I thought interlocking triangles would do that beautifully to the beat of a techno song.
 The triangles form other incredible shapes.
 Every visual in the project follows that techno theme we were going for.

+I'm also proud of how familiar I became with git.
+Helped others in the group with any queries or issues with using git, especiallg during the merging process when we all merged the individual developer branches.

 # Youtube video

 ![YouTube]